201: Rocketship X-M

 Max Schmeling (1905-2005) was a German boxer and heavyweight champion of the world from 1930 to 1932.
 Two fights in the late 1930s with American Joe Louis captured the world’s attention; Schmeling won the first bout and lost the second.
 Many remember Schmeling as a “puppet” of Nazi Germany during World War II, although he never joined the Nazi Party.
 While he was trotted out as propaganda and served in the Luftwaffe, he risked his life to save two Jewish teens in 1938 during the pogrom known as “Kristallnacht” and later helped them escape to America.

-Hey, it looks like an Al Jaffee Mad magazine “Fold-In.”
+Hey, look!
+It looks like an Al Jaffee Mad magazine “Fold-In.”
 You can fold it together and it would probably spell something, like “Ohio.”

 Al Jaffee is a cartoonist who has worked with Mad magazine for more than 50 years.
 In fact, in the half-century stretch between 1964 and 2013, only one issue since 1964 has been published that contained no work from Jaffee.
 His signature feature is the “Fold-In,” which appears on the inside of the back cover.
 The headline above a piece of art typically asks a question; by folding the page over (making the arrows drawn on the page touch), the text and image thus created reveal the answer.
 Mad itself debuted in 1952 as a comic book and was created by Harvey Kurtzman and William Gaines.
 It later evolved into a comic magazine and launched several pop culture icons and sayings, including gap-toothed mascot Alfred E. Neuman and the phrase, “What, me worry?”

 Good night, Rockford Dad.